 16. Mobile devices

 It might seem that in 2018 nobody would be surprised by the fact that a mobile or responsive version of a website is a must.
-However, based on our experience and available data, we can state that a part of website owners still haven’t taken care of their mobile users.
+However, based on our experience and available data, we can state that some website owners still haven’t taken care of their mobile users.
 Therefore, remember that the UI design should be adapted for mobile devices and the UX.
 The thing is that the behavioral patterns of users on mobile devices will significantly differ.
 That’s why you have to think about ensuring the best impression from using your resource on mobiles.

 How to fix mistakes: Set Plerdy tracking code and measure how effective your pop-ups are.